laixintao/jupyter-dot-kernel/readme.md

 ## Install

 You should have graphviz first.
-Install by brew: `brew install graphviz`.
+- Install by brew: `brew install graphviz`.
+- or `sudo apt-get inatall graphviz` for ubuntu

 Then,